Reviews You Can Rely On

 Credit: Mallory Paige

-Hot feet are never fun.
-We considered this when testing for comfort, too.
-At our lab, we even performed vapor tests to get a visual on how breathable the shoes were.
-Those with mesh uppers were far more breathable when compared to options like the leather Dansko.
-We were impressed by the Under Armour Charged Assert 10 and Altra Experience Flow when it came to breathability.
-Both of these shoes kept our feet cool on toasty days.
+Hot feet are never fun, so we considered breathability when testing for comfort, too.
+We performed vapor tests to get a visual on how breathable the shoes were.
+Unsurprisingly, those with mesh uppers were far more breathable compared to options like the leather Dansko.
+We were impressed by the Under Armour Charged Assert 10 and Altra Experience Flow when it came to breathability, as well as the earth-friendly eucalyptus fiber of the Allbirds Tree Runners.

 The Under Armour Charged Assert 10 excels in breathability, as shown here by our vapor test.